Salted Caramel Apple Pie Bars.

 - homemade salted caramel sauce (step-by-step photos included)

-Preheat the oven to 300F degrees.
-Line an 8-inch baking pan with aluminum foil, leaving an overhang on all sides.
+- Preheat the oven to 300°F (149°C).
+Line the bottom and sides of an 8-inch baking pan with aluminum foil or parchment paper, leaving enough overhang on all sides.
 Set aside.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.